First-Degree Murder Criminal Defense Attorney

 Experienced First-Degree Murder Defense Trial Lawyers

-When the team at The Noonan Defense Firm is unable to get an acquittal on first-degree murder charges, they may be able to “plea down” a first-degree murder charge to second-degree murder or even manslaughter, which carry shorter prison sentences and the possibility of parole.
+When the team at The Law Offices of Gerald J. Noonan is unable to get an acquittal on first-degree murder charges, they may be able to “plea down” a first-degree murder charge to second-degree murder or even manslaughter, which carry shorter prison sentences and the possibility of parole.

 Our attorneys want to hear your side of the story.
 If we agree to take your case, we will work hard to build a strong defense to the prosecutor.
 In Massachusetts, whenever there is severe injury to someone else, or when someone is killed, prosecutors will aggressively seek to prove your guilt.